atlemagnussen/backslash-site/public/articles/arch-linux-macbook-air.md

 You will not make the Wifi on MBA work during install.
 You have options:
 #### USB wired adapter
 [D-Link USB DUB-1312](https://eu.dlink.com/uk/en/products/dub-1312-usb-3-gigabit-ethernet-adapter) usually works out of the box on Linux.
-Plug in and type `$ ip a` it probably already works, if not try too boot up USB with the adapter and network already connected.
+Plug in and type `ip a` it probably already works, if not try too boot up USB with the adapter and network already connected.

 ### USB mobile tethering
 An alternative from the guide in my sources: